GlimmerLabs/virtual-mediascheme/UserGuide.md

 some other useful features, such as the ability to copy and paste between the virtual machine and the host machine.

-Ideally, you should be able to select 'Devices' -> 'Install Host Additions' and everything will work automatically.
+Ideally, you should be able to select 'Devices' -> 'Install Guest Additions' and everything will work automatically.
 But that's not been our experience.
 If you're lucky, you'll see a virtual CD appear on the desktop and an installation program will start to run.
 If you are a bit less lucky, you'll